jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Recall that Phoenix is in the America/Phoenix Time Zone, different from America/Denver.
 Gort was misled by the map which shows a legal time zone, not the actual area where people set their clocks the same way.

-What Gort needs in the app is the UTC Time for storage and math, combined the offset for a display format.
+What Gort needs in the app is the UTC Time for storage and math, combined with the offset for a display format.

 ## UTC Time solves this

-Briefly, here are the outcomes of the challenges above, using UTC Time.
+Briefly, here are the outcomes of the challenges above, when UTC Time is used instead.

 Note that the formatted display with the offset also helps visually explain the outcome; it is easier to see why 08:30 comes after 09:00 when the offset context is part of the output.